arackcheev/master/servicenodeSETUP.md

  * Note: If you fail to get “200” messages, it’s possible that the ports assigned to wallets differ from those specified in your .conf file.
 To check this, open Command Prompt, type netstat -an, and take a look which ports are being used over localhost (127.0.0.1), or sometimes over 0.0.0.0.

-## Place an Order
-Once you’ve confirmed that the wallets are communicating and setup has been successful, do the following:

-   * In the “XBridge” tab of the Blocknet wallet, click on the “New Transaction” button.
-A new window will open:

-   * Click on the “Address book” icon.
-This opens up a new window that displays the addresses you created in each currency pair wallet.

-      * Note: If you do not see these addresses, it means that your wallets are not communicating over RPC.

-      * Note: It may take up to about 30 seconds for xbridgep2p to connect with your wallets, but once startup has completed it will populate your currency pair addresses.

-      * Note: Do not manually paste an address into the “from” and “to” fields.
-Select addresses that xbridgep2p has been given by your currency pair wallets.

 ## Problem Diagnosis
 To verify that each wallet is communicating with xbridgep2p make sure the created receive addresses for each wallet is listed in the address book.
 If this part fails, close your wallets and review their configuration files.